Terminology of homosexuality: Jargon and slang

-Slang

 A variety of LGBT slang terms have been used historically and contemporarily within the LGBT community.

 In addition to the stigma surrounding homosexuality, terms have been influenced by taboos around sex in general, producing a number of euphemisms.
-A gay person may be described as "that way", "a bit funny", "on the bus", "batting for the other team", "a friend of Dorothy", "wearing comfortable shoes" (for women), although such euphemisms are becoming less common as homosexuality becomes more visible.
+A gay person may be described as "that way", "a bit funny", "light in his loafers", "on the bus", "batting for the other team", "a friend of Dorothy", "women who wear comfortable shoes" (lesbians), although such euphemisms are becoming less common as homosexuality becomes more visible.

 Harry Hay frequently stated that, in the 1930s–1940s, gay people referred to themselves as temperamental.

 Gay

-Although the word was originally synonymous with happy or cheerful, in the 20th century it gradually came to designate someone who is romantically or sexually attracted to someone of the same gender or sex.
+As early as the 14th century, gay was a term for a lively, beautiful, or showy appearance.
+In the 15th century, it came to refer to a positive mood, but also was used to describe wantonness or lewdness.
+This eventually shifted towards a connotation of sexual promiscuity from the 17th century onwards, and then to sex work.
+As the various new definitions developed, the old meanings of the word remained in widespread use until the mid-20th century, when it became associated primarily with someone who is romantically or sexually attracted to someone of the same gender or sex.
+This sense of the word most likely developed out of the sense of hedonism or promiscuity, with which same-gender attraction was stereotypically associated, but it eventually became a preferred term within the community for self-identification and for activism.
+The older derogatory senses of promiscuity or sex work became rare, but later in the 20th century, gay developed a new pejorative sense: expressing the speaker's dislike or disapproval.
+This usage is generally considered offensive because it attaches a negative connotation to a word for a marginalized group.